 EDU-500 Online Learning and Community

-Designed to introduce students to the online environment and practices, this one-week, online seminar takes place prior to the beginning of the first academic trimester.
+Designed to introduce students to the online environment and practices in Fielding’s programs, this two-week, online seminar takes place prior to the beginning of the first academic trimester.
 Students will learn to use Fielding’s website and other software tools to navigate, post and complete initial assignments.
-Students will meet online and begin building community with their entering cohort while receiving course introductions and expectations in preparation for beginning the academic term.
-Faculty and staff participate to facilitate dialogue and develop online skills as the seminar progresses.
+Students will meet online and begin building community with their entering cohort and receive course introductions in preparation for beginning the academic term.
+Faculty and staff participate in facilitating dialogue and increasing online skills as the seminar progresses.

 Delivery Method: Online